Tom Wilson, Alex Ovechkin lead Capitals past Penguins, 6-3 - NewsBreak

 Tom Wilson, Alex Ovechkin lead Capitals past Penguins, 6-3

-PITTSBURGH (AP) — Washington Capitals forward Tom Wilson always thinks pass-first to Alex Ovechkin, especially during a third-period two-on-one.

-Wilson’s decision to shoot, rather than pass to the greatest goal scorer of this generation, gave the Capitals one of their most important wins of the season.

-Wilson broke a tie with 8:25 left and the Capitals beat the Pittsburgh Penguins 6-3 on Saturday.
+PITTSBURGH (AP) — Tom Wilson broke a tie with 8:25 left and the Washington Capitals beat the Pittsburgh Penguins 6-3 on Saturday.

-“That’s always my first thought, is to try to get it over to (Ovechkin),” Wilson said.
-“But I thought it was honestly probably going to be a tougher pass than shot.
-So I just decided to shoot it.
-Got lucky at a fortunate time of the game.”

-Ovechkin tied it for Washington on a power play at 4:49 of the third period with his 44th goal of the season, and Wilson matched his career high with his 22nd — sending a wrist shot over Tristan Jarry’s glove from the left circle.
+Alex Ovechkin tied it for Washington on a power play at 4:49 of the third period with his 44th goal of the season, and Wilson matched his career high with his 22nd — sending a wrist shot over Tristan Jarry’s glove from the left circle during a two-on-one.

 The Capitals have won two second straight to move four points behind Pittsburgh for third place in the Metropolitan Division.
-Washington has won five road games in a row, one shy of equaling the franchise record.
+Washington has won five road games in a row.

 Marcus Johansson, Dmitry Orlov, Evgeny Kuznetsov and Martin Fehervary also scored for Washington, and Ilya Samsonov stopped 29 shots to become the 10th goalie in team history with 50 career victories.